Framework Integration

 php artisan vendor:publish --provider="Intervention\Image\Laravel\ServiceProvider"

-This command will publish the configuration file image.php to your app/config directory.
-In this file you can set the desired driver for Intervention Image.
+This command will publish the configuration file config/image.php.
+Here you can set the desired driver and its configuration options for Intervention Image.
 By default the library is configured to use GD library for image processing.

 The configuration files looks like this.